AgentMC/Sao19/Translate/En/Part8.md

 The guards cheered behind, and amazed Isukan turned around and said with a smile of admiration.

 "You are amazing beyond those rumors, Kirito.
-I was told, even high-ranked clerics can generate only five elements with one hand, one per finger... "
+I was told, even high-ranked clerics can generate only five elements with one hand, one per finger..."

 "The story will be later, Isukan!"